CSIRO-enviro-informatics/loci-cache-scripts/docker/linksets/asgs2geofab/README.md

 # Automation of Linkset Creation

 Code to automate the process of linkset creation.
-Currently specific for meshblocks and contracted catchments.
+Currently for meshblocks and contracted catchments and riverregions to contracted catchments.

 ## Requirements

 Requires environment variables configured in `../../common/common.sh` and in `./.env`

-additionally valid `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` must be set prior to run
+additionally valid `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN` must be set prior to run

 ## Optional